Electric-Coin-Company/tfl-book/src/overview/design-goals.md

+# Design Goals

 Here we strive to lay out our high level TFL design goals.

-This section is incomplete and will be refined.

-# User Experience and Use Case Goals
+## User Experience and Use Case Goals

 We strive to start our protocol design process from user experience (UX) and use case considerations foremost, since at the end of the day all that matters in a protocol is what user needs it meets and how well.